RiteshBalayan/cloud_kitchen/README.md

 # Cloud Kitchen Platform

 This project is a cloud kitchen platform designed to streamline the operations of cloud kitchens.
-It features a robust backend built with Django and a sleek, user-friendly frontend developed using React.
+It features a robust backend built with Django and a sleek, user-friendly frontend developed using React .

 ## Overview